The Oakland Low Frequency Radio Range Station ca 1945 (Author Scan of Uncredited Photo)

 Decca sued at least one manufacturer in an attempt to hold on to its patent protected monopoly, but ultimately lost.
 The company’s commercial success eroded and the writing was soon on the wall: it was sold to Racal Electronics by 1985, which ultimately became part of Northrop Grumman.
 However, Decca’s control over its own intellectual property, as established in the years of litigation history that followed, was also infringed upon by the US Military.
 This first occurred when Decca assisted the US Navy with the development of LORAN-C and manufactured some of its first receivers under contract.
 Decca won an initial suit in 1969, but the ruling was overturned as the Navy asserted "wartime expediency."
 In a second 1976 lawsuit Decca also later prevailed on, the company also shared a concept in 1954 which was appropriated years later by the US to develop the Omega system.

 Like Decca, the user needed to input the starting lane position at the beginning of the voyage, and the counters automatically updated as the user moved.
 Later systems would automatically output latitude and longitude.
-To identify stations, the stations used a 10-second time sharing scheme where each took turns transmitting a unique frequency, then an 11.33kHz , a 13.6kHz and 10.2kHz signal, followed again by its identifier frequency.
+Omega's stations used a 10-second time sharing scheme where each took turns transmitting a unique frequency, then a 10.2kHz kHz, a 13.6kHz and a 11.33kHz signal, followed again by its identifier frequency.
 Only three stations transmitted these key frequencies at once in 8 sequenced blocks separated by 0.2 second gaps.
-Further, the beat difference between the 10.2kHz tone and the other signals established overlay zones 24 miles (3 lanes) and 72 miles (9 lanes) wide.
+The primary 10.2KHz tone defined the lanes, its beat difference with the other signals established overlay zones 24 miles (3 lanes) and 72 miles (9 lanes) wide.
 Later, a fourth 11.05Khz frequency was added that beat against the 11.33kHz signal to create even larger 36 lane, 328-mile wide zones virtually eliminating lane ambiguity.
 Omega’s atomic clocks ensured that all signals were broadcast lockstep within 1-2μs and 1° of phase.
-The receivers had oscillators for each frequency that was synced every 10 seconds to a selected primary station that ran the phase comparison with these precisely harmonized signals.
+The receivers had local oscillators for each frequency that was synced every 10 seconds to a selected primary station that ran the phase comparison with these precisely harmonized signals.

 Omega’s low frequency required that each 10Kw transmitter have antennae hundreds of meters high, a few are or were the tallest structures on their continents.
 Two stations alternatively stretched wire spans over a mile across convenient valleys.
 All these fell far short of the "ideal" 5-mile height needed for a ¼ wave radiator at 10.2Khz.
 Instead, as common for such VLF stations, Omega used umbrella type aerials that each required a two-story helix house with a main induction coil tuned by additional adjustable coils or variometers for each specific frequency to manage its substantial impedance.
 As with other systems, timers and transmitters were provided in redundant pairs.